Relations Between Adjacency and Modularity Graph Partitioning: Preliminaries

+is a degree matrix containing the degrees of the vertices in a graph.
+In this paper, the number of clusters is always fixed at two.
+Clustering methods can be applied recursively if more clusters are needed, in which case a hierarchy is built to get the desired number of clusters.
+It is worth noting that this approach will result in a greedy algorithm which may lead to unsatisfactory results because of poor partitioning in the first stages.

-The degree of a vertex is $d_i=\sum_{i=1}^na_{ji}$, and $\mathbf{D}=diag(d_1,d_2,\cdots,d_n)$.
-The number of clusters is always fixed to be 2.
-If more clusters are needed, the clustering methods can be run iteratively to build a hierarchy to get the desired number of clusters.
-The signs of the entries in the eigenvectors will be used to partition the graph.
-Assume there are no zero entries in the eigenvectors used.
-It should be noted that although the adjacency matrices are used in this paper, extending the results to use similarity matrices is also possible.
-The graph Laplacian is defined by
+Partitioning the graph is based on the signs of the entries in the eigenvectors.
+In real cases, the cases where zero entries emerge are rare, so it is assumed that there are no zero entries in the eigenvectors.
+Although the results are presented in this paper using adjacency matrices, it is also possible to extend the results to use similarity matrices.
+A graph Laplacian is defined as